New York University School of Law, LL.M., 2006

 United States Tax Court

 Employee Benefits.
-She advises clients on both qualified and non-qualified benefit plan issues, including retirement plan and welfare benefit plan administration and compliance with the IRC, ERISA, and COBRA.
-Katherine acts as general counsel for publicly-traded and private companies on employee benefit plan matters, and resolves benefit plan failures through the preparation and submission of voluntary compliance program applications to the IRS and DOL.
+She advises clients on both qualified and non-qualified benefit plan issues, including retirement plan and welfare benefit plan administration, information reporting, and compliance with the IRC, ERISA, and COBRA.
+Katherine assists publicly-traded and private companies on employee benefit plan matters, developing policies and procedures, and resolving benefit plan failures through the preparation and submission of voluntary compliance program applications to the IRS and DOL.

 Tax Exempt Entities.
-Katherine has experience representing tax-exempt clients, including counseling clients on forming nonprofit corporations obtaining tax-exempt status with the IRS under IRC Section 501(c)(3), drafting donor agreements and corporate governance policies, analyzing unrelated business taxable income issues, and tax counsel on tax-exempt bond issuance related to IRS From 990 reporting and disclosure.
-She also assists clients advising on post-issuance compliance, and representing issuers and borrowers during an IRS audit of tax-exempt bonds.
+Katherine has experience representing tax-exempt clients, including counseling clients on forming nonprofit corporations, obtaining tax-exempt status with the IRS under IRC Section 501(c)(3), drafting donor agreements and corporate governance policies, analyzing unrelated business taxable income issues, acting as tax counsel on tax-exempt bond issuance, and assisting with IRS information reporting and disclosure.
+She also advises on post-issuance compliance and representing exempt organizations during audit of special purpose tax-exempt bonds and state tax exemptions.

 In re TXCO Resources Inc., Chapter 11 Bankruptcy Case No. 09-51807, in the United States Bankruptcy Court for the Western District of Texas, San Antonio Division